 Your Southwestern Ontario Gold Buyer

 True North Gold Buyer Ltd., we are your gold, silver and platinum buyers for London, Kitchener, Windsor, Guelph, Cambridge, Waterloo, Chatham-Kent, Brantford, Sarnia, Stratford, Woodstock, and St. Thomas and Canada wide.
-We offer top dollar for your old gold, silver or platinum containing jewellery and other items, such as rings, bracelets, necklaces, earrings, watches, coins, bars, silverware, crucibles, thermocouples or dental gold.
+We offer cash for gold, silver or platinum containing jewellery and other items, such as rings, bracelets, necklaces, earrings, watches, coins, bars, silverware, crucibles, thermocouples or dental gold.

-Use our Payout Estimator to get an estimate of the payout you can expect to get for the items you would like to sell based on current up to date precious metals market prices.
+Selling Gold to us is fast and easy.
+Use our Payout Estimator to calculate the payout you can expect to get for the items you want to sell based on current precious metals market prices.
 All you need to do is sort your items based on their karat / precious metals content, weigh them and put this data into our Payout Estimator.
-For detailed instructions on how to sort and weigh your items, how to use our Payout Estimator and how to send in your items for appraisal, please have have a look at our "How it works" section.
+For detailed instructions on how to prepare and sell your gold to us, how to use our Payout Estimator and how to send in your items for appraisal, please have have a look at our "How it works" section.

 For your convenience, below you will find a list of Southwestern Ontario cities and towns we service.
 Please keep in mind that our service is not limited to these areas.
 We will buy your precious metals all across Ontario and Canada.